Old Searcy County Jail

-The Old Searcy County Jail is a historic building on Center Street (Arkansas Highway 27), on the south side of the courthouse square in Marshall, Arkansas.
-It is a two-story stone structure, built out of local sandstone, with a pyramidal roof topped by a cupola.
+The Old Searcy County Jail is a historic building situated on Center Street (Arkansas Highway 27), on the south side of the courthouse square in Marshall, Arkansas.
+It is a two-story stone structure constructed from local sandstone.
+The building features a pyramidal roof topped by a cupola.
 The front facade, three bays wide, has a central bay that projects slightly, rising to a gabled top, with barred windows at each level.
 The main entrance is recessed in the rightmost bay.
-The building's interior houses jailer's quarters on the ground floor and cells on the upper level.
-Built in 1902, it was used as a jail until 1976, and briefly as a museum thereafter.
+The interior of the building includes jailer's quarters on the ground floor and cells on the upper level.
+Built in 1902, the Old Searcy County Jail was used as a jail until 1976.
+After its closure as a jail, it briefly served as a museum.

 The building was listed on the National Register of Historic Places in 2010.